Circular and Elliptical Orbits (\(e < 1\))#

 or, solving for \(\nu\):

 Unfortunately, these equations result in a quadrant ambiguity.
-We can resolve this by some further trigonometric transformations:
+We can resolve this by some further trigonometric transformations, which result in the equation:

 Note